This tested recipe for traditional gluten free pound cake is moist and tender, dense and buttery, just like you remember. It always gets rave reviews!

 Here's a quick overview of the ingredients you'll need to make this simple pound cake recipe.
 For full details, just scroll down to the recipe card below:

 - Eggs – You'll need 9 ounces of beaten eggs in this recipe.
-Begin with 4 large eggs, weigh them, then beat another egg and measure out what you need to reach 9 ounces.
+Begin with 4 large eggs, weigh them, then beat another egg and measure what you need to reach 9 ounces.

-- Vanilla extract – You can use pure vanilla extract, or replace 1/2 teaspoon with almond extract for a bakery-style taste
+- Vanilla extract – You can use pure vanilla extract or replace 1/2 teaspoon with almond extract for a bakery-style taste

-- Gluten free flour – You'll need a bit less than 8 ounces of one of our recommended all purpose gluten free flour blends, but I get even better results by replacing a bit of the AP GF flour with some cornstarch to make a cake flour-style blend
+- Gluten free flour – You'll need a bit less than 8 ounces of one of our recommended all purpose (AP) gluten free flour blends, but I get even better results by replacing a bit of the AP GF flour with some cornstarch to make a cake flour-style blend

 - Salt – Kosher salt is a common ingredient in baking, since it's harder to over-measure; any semi-coarse salt will do.